-Prerequisite(s): Concurrent enrollment or prior credit for MTH 280 or MTH 288 and CIS 101.
-First two semesters in basic calculus physics.
-Lecture and laboratory topics covered include mechanics, semesters in basic calculus physics.
-Lecture and laboratory heat and sound.
-A Grade of 'C' or better is required in this course to take PHY 204.
-This course may not be taken pass/not pass.
+First of two semesters in basic calculus physics.
+Lecture and laboratory topics covered include mechanics, waves and thermodynamics.
+A grade of 'C' or better is required in this course to take PHY 204.
+This course may not be taken as pass/not pass.
 Course fee.